stephaneVercouillieBMID/slate/source/index.html.md

 Format and content of this document is defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html)

 # Prerequisites
-## Obtain OAuth 2.0 credentials
-BMID provides Partner Code and Service Code for each Service.

-## Register your SSL/TLS certificates
-SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint

-## Set a redirect URI
-SP provides the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.

-## Customize the user consent screen
-SP provides

-- Partner name, description and localized labels
-- Services' name, description

 Before your application can use **itsme(r)** for user login, you must set up a project to obtain OIDC credentials, set a redirect URI, and customise the branding information that your users see on the **itsme(r)** user-consent screen.